Why do great ideas fail to become great products?

 • Six decisions in one sentence: what form does the product take, who is it for, what does it do, what outcome does it achieve, what value do users receive, and in what context.
 If any element is vague or missing, the idea is not yet clearly defined.

-• Explore the model in action at The Innovation Mode-with real examples across radically different product types including AI agents, hardware devices, and social platforms.
+• Explore the model in action at The Innovation Mode - with real examples across radically different product types.

 Key Takeaway